mosra/magnum-website/content/blog/announcements/introducing-magnum.rst

 Because the library is meant to be used by developers and not end users, it is distributed purely as source code, available on GitHub.
-The documentation is available :dox:`for online viewing <>`, you can also generate it directly from the source code, see instructions on download page for more information.
+The documentation is available :dox:`for online viewing <magnum>`, you can also generate it directly from the source code, see the :dox:`building documentation <building>` for more information.
 Be sure to read also the thorough :dox:`Getting Started Guide <getting-started>`.